jsdelivrbot/cogman/README.md

 # Cogman
 Cogman is a Slack communities best friend.
 He's polite, proper, and unafraid to throw out a dry quip or two.

+## Todo
+- If a user spams whilst muted the user should be automatically banned
+- Admin user checks when running commands

 ## Features
-- Report functionality which will send messages to a specific channel/user
+- Warn users functionality
-- Ability to mute/unmute users, if the users spams whilst muted the user is automatically banned
+- Ability to mute/unmute users
-- Fun events from a bot named Eve
 - Words of oppression filter